-I have personally reviewed almost all of the best bed-in-a-box mattresses and narrowed down to the top eight that impressed me quite a bit.
+I have personally reviewed almost all of the best bed-in-a-box mattresses and narrowed them down to the top 10 that impressed me quite a bit.
 These mattresses really differ in terms of price, design, and feel, so there should be something for most bed-in-a-box shoppers – to find the absolute best mattress in a box, read on for our full buying guide!